zzybluebell/tp/docs/UserGuide.md

  * **Point:**
     * *The point accumulation is similar to credit.*
-    * *However, point can be redeemed as discounts to a member, and point will be deducted accordingly with redemption.*
+    * *However, points can be redeemed as discounts for a member, and point will be deducted accordingly with redemption.*
-    * *In <a href="#13">delete transaction</a>, the point will not be affected and will stay the same.*
+    * *In <a href="#13">delete transaction</a>, the points will not be affected and will stay the same.*
-    * *In <a href="#14">edit transaction</a>, the point will be increased when bill amount is greater than the bill amount added in last time.
-On the contrary the point will not be affected and keep the same when bill amount is lesser than the bill amount added in last time.*
+    * *In <a href="#14">edit transaction</a>, the points will be increased when bill amount is greater than the bill amount added perviously.
+On the contrary, points will not be affected and kept the same when bill amount is less than the bill amount added in last time.*
-    * *Point amount is range from `0` to `99999999`.*
+    * *Point amount ranges from `0` to `99999999`.*

  * **Coming Seat Booking Information:**
     * Seats can be reserved using the [add reservation](#15) feature.
     * A reservation can be edited or deleted as well using the [edit reservation](#17) and [delete reservation](#16) features.
     * The maximum amount of reservations is `999999`.

 **8. Type the command in the command box and press Enter to execute it.
-Some example commands you can try here:**
+Some example commands you can try:**

    * `help`: Opens the help window to view the commands and user guide.